mgifford/drupal-security/src/drupal.rst

   To be used together with Secure Login, to prevent SSL strip attacks.
   Alternatively, directly `enforce it through web-server settings`_.

+`Real AES`_ (7/8)
+  Real AES provides an encryption method plugin for the Encrypt module.
+  This plugin offers authenticated encryption based on AES-128 CBC with a HMAC.

 `reCAPTCHA`_ (7/8)
   Leverages Googles reCAPTCHA web service to improve the CAPTCHA system and protect email addresses.